eczema-doctor-patient-treatment

 Treatment with topical corticosteroids usually lasts between 1 and 3 weeks.
 Noting the number of tubes used and taking photos of the lesions between consultations can help the doctor assess eczema evolution.

-This class of immunomodulatory treatments is used in patients over 16 years old with moderate to severe eczema poorly controlled by topical corticosteroids.
-Tacrolimus and pimecrolimus (depending on availability in countries) do not carry a risk of skin thinning, even with prolonged use, and are therefore preferred for treating atopic eczema on the face and eyelids.
+This class of immunomodulatory treatments is used in patients with moderate to severe eczema poorly controlled by topical corticosteroids.

 They are indicated for severe eczema resistant to well-followed topical treatments.